JerryH12/Calculator/README.md

 <h2>Status of the project</h2>
 I started working on the calculator in January 2024.
 Been doing it occasionally since then.

+<h3>2024-05-19</h3>
+Negative values.
+For instance -4+3 or 2--2 will be calculated correctly.
+It's possible to type the wrong format.
+Which doesn't crash the application but gives the wrong result.
+Can be confusing.
+Need to work on the user-friendliness.
+Decimals now have up to 10 digits.
+Can continue to calculate from the last result.

 <h3>2024-04-20</h3>
 It will automatically select open or closed parenthesis depending on what was previously written.